mlibrary/chipmunk/PRINCIPLES.md

 or dictate how a specific future system should be built, but they can serve as a guide for developing such a strategy.

-Catalog of Digital Preservation Characteristics {#DigitalPreservationPrinciples-CatalogofDigitalPreservationCharacteristics}
+Catalog of Digital Preservation Characteristics
 ===============================================

 The characteristics identified are collected in a catalog herein.
 They